-The sublime, jungle scattered Khmer temples of Angkor are indisputably one of the world's greatest ancient attractions, but note that Angkor Wat, the best preserved temple, is just one of over thousand temples in varied states of decay scattered around the area.
+The jungle scattered and sublime Khmer temples of Angkor are indisputably one of the world's greatest ancient attractions, but note that Angkor Wat is just one of many Angkor 'Archeological Park' (AP) temples!

-Apart from the Angkor region, tourists who want to get a fuller picture of Cambodia should also visit the French-built capital,
+Apart from temples you should also visit the French-built capital,

 Phnom Penh, for fine food and museums; Sihanoukville for

 sun and sand; Banlung for nature and ethnic people.